turkeryilmaz/openairinterface5g/tools/flight_test/README.md

 directory; the integrated softmodem path supplies the original launch directory automatically.
 The old systemd example is optional legacy material, not an installation requirement or the flight activation mechanism.

+With a managed `agc-mode` and flight logging, `radio_tx_level.csv` adds exact whole-buffer digital energy/peak and converter-range counts for the first and every64th admitted TX callback on either role.
+It includes the backend return and reported TX gain when available.
+This is before-conversion digital evidence, not measured RF power or proof of transmission; unselected buffers are not covered.
+The feature observes only and does not change samples or TX gain.

+For gain-controlled measurement debugging, `ue_ssb_measurements.csv` records each serving-SSB PHY acceptance or rejection together with raw SSS energy, generation, and noise/gain qualification.
+Proven adjacent context adds reported RXgain, device sample interval, sampled peak and near-rail counts.
+A valid driver gain readback alone does not make a clipped measurement suitable for pathloss calculation.
+Managed UE measurements and gNB noise averaging reject missing/malformed level summaries and observed near-rail samples while the RX controller retains raw overload evidence.
+The bounded radio sampling cannot prove that every sample was unclipped.
+Rejected UE updates retain the previous accepted scalar at MAC; this addition does not create a measurement-age policy.
+See `EVENT_SCHEMA.md` for the exact validity and loss-aware association rules.

+Managed serving-SSB measurements are staged until the matching PBCH decode succeeds.
+A failed decode cannot replace the verified MAC pathloss reference with noise or select a stronger but unconfirmed SSB.
+Gain/noise qualification remains required, and raw overload evidence remains available to the RX controller.
+The SSB CSV records whether PBCH confirmation was required, attempted and successful.
+This is a conservative measurement-validity policy, not a claim that 3GPP requires a fresh PBCH CRC for every RSRP observation.
+The absent-context baseline keeps its previous reporting order.
+The last verified measurement is retained across a transient failed PBCH; that measurement policy adds no expiry timer, TPC reset or minimum-power clamp.
+Decode selection keeps separate serving-PBCH failure state, so retaining the verified reference does not prevent an eligible alternate SSB from being tried after a serving decode failure.

+A newly accepted contention-based RAR starts a fresh Msg3 power-control initialization.
+Its initial adjustment uses that random-access attempt's ramp and RAR TPC, rather than inheriting the previous connected-mode PUSCH adjustment.
+Subsequent retransmissions retain their accumulated state; CFRA and ordinary C-RNTI grants do not take this initialization path.
+Positive RX tracking and acquisition-search steps retain the policy deadband below the sampled-peak overload threshold.
+This reserve avoids targeting the overload edge directly.
+The shared envelope below also retains stronger-burst evidence across quieter receive windows.
+Overload reduction remains immediate subject to the existing actuation cooldown;
+the finite sample observations do not prove that all received peaks were measured.

+The RX policies also share an input-referred peak envelope across gain changes.
+It attacks stronger observed peaks immediately and releases at an initial engineering rate of 3 dB/s, so a quiet receive window cannot immediately undo headroom protection for a stronger burst.
+The retained envelope limits increases;
+raw overload still controls reductions. `radio_rx_peak_envelope.csv` records that constraint separately from the instantaneous peak in `radio_rx_decisions.csv`.